sebastianspicker/outlook-email-rag/README.md

 A working tree for 01-high-outlook-email-rag with an evolving implementation history.

 ## Overview
-01-high-outlook-email-rag documents maintained build commands, known limits, and remaining work.
+01-high-outlook-email-rag keeps setup, verification, and known limitations in one place.

 ## Status
 Lifecycle stage: core-build-out.
-The useful early notes have been carried forward.
+Maintenance guidance now reflects the stable shape.

 ## Usage
-- Made the python assumptions easier to check later.

-- Earlier scratch detail is now represented in maintained sections.
+- Merged scattered email guidance into the docs.

+- The document now favors checked behavior over exploratory notes.

 ## Current Focus
 Prefer narrow maintenance work over broad rewrites.
 Keep the next pass focused on verification and smaller changes.
+Use the next review to check behavior before adding surface area.